-Then lastly, the information displayed in the pie charts, are based on the “Group By” field selected, before opening the dashboard.
-In the example above the “Group by Department” field was selected, so it shows the number of projects that form part of a department, and then lastly it looks at what %, the respective projects in the departments, have of the total budget.
+Then lastly, the information displayed in the pie charts, are based on the “Group By” field selected, before running the dashboard.
+In the example above the “Group by Department” field was selected, so it shows the number of projects that form part of a department, and then lastly it looks at what % the respective projects in the departments have of the total budget.

 You can also drill-down into the underlying project information, by clicking on the project name.

 Lastly the dashboard shows the “Governance RAG”, which is calculated by looking at the phase of the project and whether all required documents have been uploaded for the specific phase.
 For more information on how the Governance RAG is calculated, read the following FAQ.